Chaotic dynamics in a macrospin spin-torque nano-oscillator with delayed feedback

 $T_0$ denotes the precession period in the absence of chaos at $\Delta j = -0.1$.
 We note that other feedback strengths lead to the similar behavior and that certain aspects are analogous to the response to an ac current at fixed frequency.~\cite{Zhou:2007ke} The figure shows that the oscillator period exhibits large variations as a function of the delay, where the period almost doubles at small delays with deviations from the natural period decreasing with increasing delay.
 The appearance of the chaotic regime is intimately related to the phase difference between the feedback signal and the oscillator state.
-Consider first what happens when the regimes `A' and `B' are attained.
+Consider first what happens when the IPP and OPP modes are attained.
 Here, the phase difference between the oscillator and feedback signals remain constant at a value $\tau \, \mathrm{mod} \, T$, where $T$ is close to $T_0$.
 Values of $\tau$ around a multiple of the natural period $T_0$ would therefore lead to a very small phase difference.
-However, we saw previously in Fig.~\ref{fig:synchrograph} that temporary synchronization leads either to mode switching or a jitter in the period.
+However, Fig.~\ref{fig:synchrograph} shows that temporary synchronization leads either to mode switching or a jitter in the period.
 For the former, the system does not attain a stable limit cycle, while for the latter the jitter results in increases in the average period until the stable limit cycle is reached.
 These two cases are illustrated in Fig.~\ref{fig:finalphasediff}.
-For values of $\tau$ just below a multiple of $T_0$ (i.e., small negative phase differences), we observe increases in the average period leading to stable oscillations, while for small positive phase differences a chaotic regime is attained.
-This behavior is due to the fact that mode switching can only occur at certain points along the trajectory, much in the same way as periodic core reversal in nanocontact vortex oscillators,~\cite{PetitWatelot:2012be} so chaotic dynamics can only appear if the feedback signal produces such transitions at certain points along the trajectories.
+For values of $\tau$ just below a multiple of $T_0$ (i.e., small negative phase differences), increases in the average period lead to stable oscillations, while for small positive phase differences a chaotic regime is attained.
+This occurs because mode switching takes place only at certain points along the trajectory, similarly to periodic core reversal in nanocontact vortex oscillators,~\cite{PetitWatelot:2012be} so chaotic dynamics can only appear if the feedback signal produces such transitions at certain points along the trajectories.

-With this in mind, let us now return to the discussion on regions `C' and `D'.
-Here, the feedback delay is under a period and as such, there is always a small positive phase difference between the feedback and oscillator signals.
-The result is that the feedback triggers constant switching between the IPP and OPP states, but the overall behavior gives the impression of a stable IPP or OPP precession, as in regions `A' and `B'.